 Every now and then, something will shake up the very foundation of the audiobook world.
-Recently, it has been the news from a publisher that they are developing AI voices for audiobooks.
+Recently, it has been Audible’s shift to offering AI voices for audiobooks.
 Understandably, audiobook narrators were shocked and appalled because their very livelihood is being threatened by a company many have worked with.

 But what do audiobook listeners and fans think?